yangsec888/wmap/README.md

 ## Program Version
-The latest release is version 2.4.5. as of fall 2018.
-Please refer to the CHANGELOG.md for the program's history information.
+The latest release is version [2.5.5](version.txt). as of fall 2018.
+Please refer to the [CHANGELOG.md](CHANGELOG.md) for more history information.

 ## Author Contact
 This program is designed and developed by Yang Li.
 You can reach him by Email: <yang.li@owasp.org>
 ## Bug Report or Feature Request?
-Contact the author Sam Li directly at email 'yang.li@owasp.org'.
+Contact the author Sam (Yang) Li directly at email 'yang.li@owasp.org'.

 ## Legal Disclaimer: